furthington/tushi/README.md

 [LICENSE](https://github.com/furthington/tushi/blob/master/LICENSE) file.
 - Furthington Studios believes in sharing knowledge and joy.
 - Support us in any way you want: play the game; spread the word; send us a message; find us on Github.

-## Contact
-- For bug reports and technical support, please contact us at support@furthington.com.